EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 ...
 ```

 3. (Optional) If you would like to use our test partition baseline features, you may do so by downloading the [SKLL test baseline features](https://github.com/EducationalTestingService/metaphor/releases/download/v1.0/naacl_flp_skll_test_datasets.zip) and use them by setting `task` type to [predict](http://skll.readthedocs.io/en/latest/run_experiment.html#predict) when running experiments.
-Below is an example of the parameters you should change:
+Below is an example of the parameters you should change, marked by `<---` comments:

 ```
 [General]
-experiment_name = news-UL-WordNet-AutoWeighting
-task = evaluate # <--- change this to predict
+experiment_name = news-UL-WordNet-AutoWeighting <--- this should be changed for each new experiment task = evaluate # <--- change this to predict for making predictions

 [Input]
 train_directory = news/train # <--- SKLL training features for a specific genre
-test_directory = news/test # <--- SKLL test features  for a specific genre
-featuresets = [["UL","WordNet"]] <--- feature set you want to use for prediction featureset_names = ["expt"]
-learners = ["LogisticRegression"]
-suffix = .jsonlines
-fixed_parameters = [{'class_weight':'balanced'}]
+test_directory = news/test # <--- SKLL test features for a specific genre.
+Note that test features do not have y labels populated featuresets = [["UL","WordNet"]] <--- feature set you want to use for training and making prediction featureset_names = ["expt"] learners = ["LogisticRegression"] <--- you can try other learners available suffix = .jsonlines fixed_parameters = [{'class_weight':'balanced'}]